iancedev/mcstats/README.md

 ### Latency Measurement

-The application measures latency in two ways:
+The application measures latency by pinging the Minecraft server directly via external network route:
-1. **Client-Side Latency** (displayed): Measures round-trip time from your browser to the Node.js server, approximating browser-to-Minecraft latency
-2. **Server-Side Latency** (fallback): Measures Node.js server to Minecraft server latency
+1. **External Route Ping** (displayed): Node.js server connects to the Minecraft server using the external hostname/IP, filtering out localhost addresses to ensure the connection goes through the actual network
+2. This provides accurate latency that external clients would experience, even when both servers are on the same machine
+3. The system automatically resolves hostnames and uses external IP addresses, avoiding localhost shortcuts
+4. **Fallback**: If the external ping fails, falls back to server-measured latency from the status query

 ### BlueMap Snapshots